MateuszGom/QA/README.md

-### Summary
-[Animation] - [NPC] - [Badlands] - Jason Wildriver's phone ringing animation continues even though he is unconscious, if the Player decides to grab the NPC and use either "Kill" or "Non-lethal Takedown" Action
+**[Animation] - [NPC] - [Badlands] - Jason Wildriver's phone ringing animation continues even though he is unconscious, if the Player decides to grab the NPC and use either "Kill" or "Non-lethal Takedown" Action**

 Priority: P2 - Medium